Caeph/pyProBound/README.md

 This is only an interface.
 The functional part of the scoring is provided by a (sligthly modified) ProBoundTools Java program available from https://github.com/Caeph/ProBoundTools.git.
 The original program can be found at https://github.com/BussemakerLab/ProBoundTools.

 ## Requirements
-Python>=3.9 with numpy, jpype 1.4.0 and pandas.
+Python>=3.9 with numpy, pyjnius and pandas.
 Installed Java in your path.

 ## Usage
 Package contains two classes: